Site icon CentLinux

 Share on Social Media

-In this article, you will learn how to configure Virtual Data Optimizer (VDO) in CentOS 8. #centlinux #linux #storage
+Learn how to configure Virtual Data Optimizer (VDO) in CentOS 8 to optimize storage with deduplication, compression, and thin provisioning for efficient disk space management. #centlinux #linux #storage

 What is Virtual Data Optimizer?